 History & Vision:

-Manuae is an uninhabited atoll 100km south-east of Aitutaki in the Cook Islands.
-It has 500ha (1,200 acres) of vegetated land, and a large 1,500ha pristine lagoon.
-This makes Manuae the second largest atoll (by land area) in the Cook Islands.
+Manuae Island is an uninhabited atoll 100km south-east of Aitutaki in the Cook Islands.
+It has two separate motu totaling over 500ha (1,200 acres) of vegetated land, and a large 1,500ha pristine lagoon.
+This makes Manuae the largest uninhabited atoll in the Cook Islands.

-Manuae was originally occupied by Polynesians, many of whose descendants still live on neighbouring islands such as Aitutaki, Atiu and Rarotonga.
+Manuae was originally occupied by many Polynesian families.
+All the local people were removed to Aitutaki 200 years ago.
+Many of their descendants still live on neighbouring islands, including Aitutaki, Atiu, and Rarotonga.

-Only landowners and their descendants can be trustees.
+Only the indigenous landowners and their descendants can be elected as MECT Trustees

 Ko tā mātou ōroma: